 To immerse yourself more in the museum remember to pick up the audio guide included in the entry fee.
 It’s a simple step by step numerical guide so you press the number of the information point you’re at and it tells you all about it.
 Be prepared, there are a lot of numbers, to listen to the entire guide would take several hours!

 You can really imagine yourself in Roman times.
 Ok well, maybe not with all the cameras and mobile phone selfies going on.
 But anyway the Roman Baths are stunning.
 You start by walking around the top section, which also has a great view of Bath Abbey too.
 Around the outside section of the baths, you can meet Roman characters hanging out or playing games.

 Tips for planning your visit to the Roman Baths – I visited the museum late on a Friday and it was very busy inside (the end of Easter the holidays).
 I can imagine weekends being pretty busy so if you’re visiting Bath for only 24 hours, especially on a Saturday or Sunday.
 I would aim to do add this to your Bath itinerary for earlier in the morning to avoid the crowds.

 The opening times vary throughout the year, most of the time last entry is 5 pm, however, this is extended from mid-June to August to 9 pm.
-Check the opening times here.
+Check the Roman Baths opening times here.

 *Prices vary due to the time of year, see full price list here.

 Bath Itinerary for a longer visit?

-More time for your Bath trip?
+More than 24 hours in Bath?
 Lucky you!
 Here are a few more things you could add to a weekend itinerary for visiting Bath: